Spanning trees in hyperbolic graphs: Dimensions of topological spaces

 \section{Dimensions of topological spaces}

-Let us introduce the first dimension, just depending on the topology of a space: Let $X$ be a topological space.
-A {\em refinement} $\UF$ of an open cover $\VF$ of $X$ is an open cover of $X$ such that for every $U\in \UF$ there is a $V\in\VF$ with $U\subseteq V$. $X$ has {\em topological dimension at most $n$} if every open cover has a refinement such that each $x\in X$ lies in at most $n+1$ elements of the refinement, and $X$ has {\em topological dimension $n$} (notation; $\dim(X)=n$) if it has topological dimension at most $n$ but not topological dimension at most $n-1$.
+Let us introduce the first dimension concept, depending only on the topology of a space.
+Let $X$ be a topological space.
+A {\em refinement\/} $\UF$ of an open cover $\VF$ of~$X$ is an open cover of $X$ such that for every $U\in \UF$ there is a $V\in\VF$ with $U\subseteq V$.
+The space $X$ has {\em topological dimension at most $n$} if every open cover has a refinement such that each $x\in X$ lies in at most $n+1$ elements of the refinement, and $X$ has {\em topological dimension $n$} (notation: $\dim(X)=n$) if it has topological dimension at most $n$ but not topological dimension at most $n-1$.
 If there exists no $n\in\nat$ such that $X$ has topological dimension at most $n$ then $X$ has {\em infinite topological dimension}.
-Let $X$ be an $n$-dimensional topological space, and let $\UF$ be an open cover of $X$; $\UF$ is {\em critical} if there exists no refinement $\VF$ such that each $x\in X$ lies in at most $n$ sets $V\in \VF$.
+We call an open cover $\UF$ of a topological space $X$ with topological dimension~$n$ {\em critical} if there exists no refinement $\VF$ of~$\UF$ such that each $x\in X$ lies in at most $n$ sets $V\in \VF$.